 India orders Pakistani citizens to leave by April 27 after Pahalgam terror attack

-The medical visas issued to Pakistanis will also stand revoked from April 29.
+Medical visas issued to Pakistanis will stand revoked from April 29.

-Pakistani citizens in India must leave the country before their visas get revoked on April 27, the Ministry of External Affairs ordered on Thursday following the Pahalgam terror attack.
+The visas of Pakistani citizens in India stand revoked from April 27 and they must leave the country before then, said the Ministry of External Affairs on Thursday following the Pahalgam terror attack.

 India suspended visa services to Pakistani citizens with immediate effect.
-New Delhi said that all valid visas issued by India to Pakistani citizens will stand revoked with effect from April 27.

 Medical visas issued to Pakistanis will be valid till April 29.

 The ministry also “strongly advised” Indians to avoid travelling to Pakistan.
 “Those Indian nationals currently in Pakistan are also advised to return to India at the earliest,” it said.